Ant-V/PHP-SimpleTranslate/README.md

 Feel free to change it to your needs!

 ####Warning
 This script uses $_SESSION variables, but does not check whether it has been initialized or not, mostly because there are many cases in which you may want to manage the session before hand.
+If you don't, you may want to add the following on the very top of your php file:

+>if(!isset($_SESSION))
+>{
+>	session_start();
+>}